Out & About

 - Lucky Brewgrille, 5401 Johnson Dr., Mission (403-8571).
 "Nightclub 5401" with DJ music on Fridays and Saturdays.

 - Clarette Club, 5400 Martway, Mission (384-0986).
 Karaoke on Wednesdays and Saturdays.
 Texas Hold 'Em Poker on Sunday and Mondays.
 Pool league on Tuesdays and Thursdays.

 - PJ's Grill, 10923 Shawnee Mission Pkwy., (962-7309).
-Texas Hold 'Em Poker on Mondays, Dart Tournaments on Monday and Sunday, Dart Leagues on Wednesday and DJ music Friday and Saturday.
+Texas Hold 'Em Poker on Mondays, Dart Tournaments on Monday and Sunday, Dart Leagues on Wednesday.
+Friday DJ Doc Holiday

 - Johnny's Tavern, 13410 W. 62nd Terr., Shawnee (962-5777).
 Texas Hold'em Tuesdays; Karaoke Thursdays; DJ Dance party Saturdays and Wednesdays.